koonergurjot/Gurjots-Games/docs/OVERVIEW.md

 ## Updating Game Data

 Game metadata displayed on the landing page lives in the repository root `games.json` file.
 The deployed site now consumes `/games.json` directly (with a compatibility fallback to `/public/games.json` for older builds).
+Pages can boot straight from that raw catalog data — the runtime normalizes entries so games with only an `id` still expose their tags for quests.
 Treat `games.json` as the source of truth and re-run the sync script when entries change.

 To add a new entry: